Happy Little Clouds: Rock you feel in your gut.

 The band has received other recognition for the video in local publications like Vanyaland and Boston Hassle, and on the national level in the most well-known queer magazine, The Advocate.
 The band also showcased the video at several film festivals, most notably Austin's longest-running film festival, aGLIFF.
 Now, the video is up for a 2018 Boston Music Award.

-Notable recent performances include opening for The Beths at Atwoods Tavern in Somerville, playing on the mainstage at the 2018 Boston Pride, playing with amazing local bands at Bust Out Boston 2018 festival, opening for the popular 90s "queer-core" band, Pansy Division, at ONCE Ballroom, and opening for Madame Gandhi aka Kiran Gandhi former drummer for M.I.A.
-So far in 2019, The band will open for Con Davison of Bad Bad Habits at Atwoods on January 27.
+Notable recent performances include opening for The Beths at Atwoods Tavern in Somerville, playing on the mainstage at the 2018 Boston Pride, playing with amazing local bands at Bust Out Boston 2018 festival, opening for the popular 90s "queer-core" band, Pansy Division, at ONCE Ballroom, opening for Madame Gandhi aka Kiran Gandhi former drummer for M.I.A. in 2019, and opening for Con Davison of Bad Bad Habits at Atwoods on January 27 2019.

 Hey you.
 Listen up.